10 Best Bluetooth Speakers Under $100 with Powerful Sound

-One thing to note is that there’s no support for virtual assistants.
+One thing to note is that there’s no support for voice assistants.
 But it does come with an app or you can use this the old-fashioned way.
 The rugged construction, good audio quality, and superior range make it a highly competent Bluetooth speaker.

 Some may argue that a 14W speaker is not enough to satisfy people in an open outdoor setting.
 However, no one’s stopping you from linking two Angle 3’s together for higher volume.
 The main thing this speaker has going for it is range.

 You can stream to the speaker from 100ft away.
 You can also set up two speakers up to 100ft away from your phone in different directions.
 This will create a much richer sound effect, especially if you’re partying multiple walled-off areas.